 Partner Visas and Prospective Marriage Visas

-Are you wanting to bring your sweetheart from Philippines to live with you permanently in Australia?
+Are you wanting to bring your sweetheart from Philippines to Australia to live with you permanently?
 Need a Partner Visa to Australia?
 Fiancee visa?
 Spouse visa?
 Find the process complicated, and do you worry that if you don’t get it wrong then you’re in for a long and frustrating wait?
 We understand your concerns and we know what you’re going through.
 Get it right, and you’re granted a visa.
 Get it wrong and you get a refusal.
 We have many years experience in this process, and have even been through it ourselves.
-And we spend practically all of our time doing fiancee visas and spouse visas for Australian Filipina couples.
+And we spend all of our work time doing fiancee visas and spouse visas for Australian Filipina couples.
 So you’re in safe hands with us.

 SPOUSE VISA OR FIANCEE VISA

 Partner (Spouse) visas and Prospective Marriage (fiancee or fiance) visas are our specialty, and comprise most of our clients.

 For partners who are married or in genuine de facto (common law or “live in”) relationships.
 Also for same-sex partners in interdependent relationships (OR now in same-sex marriages).
 They require sponsorship by an Australian Citizen, Permanent Resident, or Eligible New Zealand Citizen.
 Initially a 2 year Subclass 309 offshore partner visa (or Subclass 820 onshore partner visa) is granted, and allows the visa holder to come to Australia (or to remain in Australia with an onshore application).
 After two years of a successful relationship, a Subclass 100 or Subclass 801 permanent partner visa may be granted.